ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    otherwise a resolver following the referral has no way of finding these addresses.
 Authoritative servers are expected to return all available in-domain referral glue records in a referral response.
-If message size constraints prevent the inclusion of all in-domain glue records over UDP transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+If message size constraints prevent the inclusion of all in-domain glue records over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
 This document clarifies that expectation.

    DNS responses sometimes contain optional data in the additional